 Rookery is a fine house on Bollington Road, the last on the right going towards Macclesfield.
 It has been re-furbished and divided into six units in 2004-06.

 The house was probably built by the Antrobus family who built several of the early mills in Bollington including Lowerhouse in 1818.
-In 1832 we believe the house to have been occupied by William Crosley the engineer and builder of the Macclesfield Canal which was
+In 1832 we believe the house to have been rented by William Crosley the engineer and builder of the Macclesfield Canal which was

 At that time (1830`s) the house was smaller, extending (see picture above left) from the right side as far as the gutter down pipe to the left of centre.
 The extension having been added at a later date.

 1851: Peter Brooke a Cotton Merchant aged seventy years had retired to the house, seemingly a widower and having two servants to attend him.

 1881: There is no head of household at home this year but three ‘daughters’ were listed as living at Rookery, they were Eliza, Alice and Emily Ashworth, all unmarried and aged forty, thirty seven and thirty two years respectively.
 However, there is also a grandson aged six years named Edward Morris with his governess Sophia Crofts aged thirty three years.
 They seem to have come from abroad but this information has been scribbled out on the census form, but still readable are the words `Portugal` and `British Subject`.
 There were also three servants living with them including a coachman and a visitor from Stalybridge named George H Benson aged thirty eight years who`s occupation is unreadable.

 1891: Hercules Campbell Yates was resident at this time.
 He was thirty nine years old and was a Coroner and Registrar of County Court originating from Sandbach, Cheshire.
 His wife Mary was thirty six years old and was born in Stourbridge.
 They had four sons and one daughter aged between one and seven years.
 Two Nurse/ Domestic servants from Worcestershire and Lincolnshire and two further servants were also resident.